GatorGlaciology/GStatSim/README.md

 * SciKit-GStat

 These can all be installed using the command *pip install (package name)*.
 We have included a plot_utils.py file with plotting routines.

+## Educational use

+GStatSim is well-suited for educational use.
+Please contact us if you plan on using GStatSim material in a course so we can track the impact of our work.

 ## Cite as